HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/enable_video_bridge.md

 ```

-Save the settings and redeploy using the steps in [Applying configuration changes in Kubernetes](apply_configchanges_kubernetes.md).
+Save the settings and redeploy using the steps in [Applying configuration changes in Kubernetes or Openshift](apply_configchanges_kubernetes.md).

 To update a live deployment, use the following command: